 The Bardiya National park has many lodges, resorts, and homestays to provide the best experience of wildlife.
 The unforgettable elephant ride and jeep safari introduce you to the dense forest, elephants, rhinos, tigers, leopards,s and several other wild animals and birds.
 Travellers can also enjoy the real adventure of camping, hiking, rafting, cycling, canoe riding, and night campfires with some hot barbecues of organically reared chicken and roasted boar.

 The park is home to at least 53 species of mammals including wild elephants, one-horned rhinoceros, Bengal tiger, swamp deer, blackbuck, rusty-spotted cat, fishing cat, and Gangetic dolphin.
 The Bardiya National Park also protects 407 recorded species of bird including bar-headed geese, white-rumped vulture, Bengal florican, Grey-crowned Prinia, striated grassbird, and several other rare birds.

 While the park is full of wildlife and dense forest, it also offers the incredible cultural experience of the indigenous tribal called Rana Tharu residing in the protected area.
 The park is quite popular for the living museum of the Tharu indigenous community including homestays and cultural dances which preserve their culture and ethnicity.
 Guests are welcomed with a smile and garland following cultural dance in ethnic attires.

 Visit the pristine National Park.

-Experience the adventure of rafting, hiking and camping.
+Experience the adventure of rafting, hiking, and camping.

-Flight to lowest altitude of Nepal; Nepalgunj.
+Flight to the lowest altitude of Nepal; Nepalgunj.